chinapedia/wikipedia.abstract.en/Page/Gettysburg_Address.md

 In contrast, writer Adam Gopnik, in _The New Yorker_, notes that while Everett's Oration was explicitly neoclassical, referring directly to Marathon and Pericles, "Lincoln's rhetoric is, instead, deliberately Biblical.
 (It is difficult to find a single obviously classical reference in any of his speeches.)
 Lincoln had mastered the sound of the King James Bible so completely that he could recast abstract issues of constitutional law in Biblical terms, making the proposition that Texas and New Hampshire should be forever bound by a single post office sound like something right out of Genesis."[22]

-Government-Vedder-Highsmith-detail-2.jpeg's mural _Government_ (1896), in the Library of Congress.
+'s mural _Government_ (1896), in the Library of Congress.
 The title figure bears a tablet inscribed with Lincoln's famous phrase.]]Several theories have been advanced by Lincoln scholars to explain the provenance of Lincoln's famous phrase "government of the people, by the people, for the people".
 Despite many claims, there is no evidence a similar phrase appears in the Prologue to John Wycliffe's 1384 English translation of the Bible.[23]

 In a discussion "A more probable origin of a famous Lincoln phrase",[24] in _The American Monthly Review of Reviews_, Albert Shaw credits a correspondent with pointing out the writings of William Herndon, Lincoln's law partner, who wrote in the 1888 work _Abraham Lincoln: The True Story of A Great Life_ that he had brought to Lincoln some of the sermons of abolitionist minister Theodore Parker, of Massachusetts, and that Lincoln was moved by Parker's use of this idea: